-Power for the top and bottom MOSFET drivers and most other internal circuitry is derived from the INTV ${CC}$ pin.
-When the EXTV ${CC}$ pin is left open or tied to a voltage less than 4.7V, an internal 5V linear regulator supplies INTV ${CC}$ power from V ${IN}$ .
-If EXTV ${CC}$ is taken above 4.7V, the 5V regulator is turned off and an internal switch is turned on connecting EXTV ${CC}$ .
-Using the EXTV ${CC}$ pin allows the INTV ${CC}$ power to be derived from a high efficiency external source such as one of the LTC3850 switching regulator outputs.
+Power for the top and bottom MOSFET drivers of phase 3 and most other internal circuitry is derived from the INTV ${CC}$ pin.
+DRV ${CC12}$ provides driver power for phase 1 and phase 2.
+This pin must be externally tied to INTV ${CC}$.
+If EXTV ${CC}$ is taken above 4.7V, the 5V regulator is turned off and an internal switch is turned on connecting EXTV ${CC}$.
+Using the EXTV ${CC}$ pin allows the INTV ${CC}$ power to be derived from a high efficiency external source such as one of the LTC3853 switching regulator outputs.

-Each top MOSFET driver is biased from the floating bootstrap capacitor $C_B$ , which normally recharges during each off cycle through an external diode when the top MOSFET turns off.
-If the input voltage $V{IN}$ decreases to a voltage close to $V{OUT}$ , the loop may enter dropout and attempt to turn on the top MOSFET continuously.
-The dropout detector detects this and forces the top MOSFET off for about one-twelfth of the clock period every third cycle to allow $C_B$ to recharge.
-However, it is recommended that a load be present during the drop-out transition to ensure $C_B$ is recharged.
+Each top MOSFET driver is biased from the floating bootstrap capacitor, C_B , which normally recharges during each off cycle through an external diode when the top MOSFET turns off.
+If the input voltage, V{IN} , decreases to a voltage close to V{OUT} , the loop may enter dropout and attempt to turn on the top MOSFET continuously.
+The dropout detector detects this and forces the top MOSFET off for about one-twelfth of the clock period every fifth cycle to allow C_B to recharge.
+However, it is recommended that there is always a load be present during the drop-out transition to ensure C_B is recharged.

-Shutdown and Start-Up (RUN1, RUN2 and TK/SS1, TK/SS2 Pins)
+Shutdown and Start-Up (RUN1, RUN2, RUN3 and TK/SS1, TK/SS2, TK/SS3 Pins)

-The two channels of the LTC3850 can be independently shut down using the RUN1 and RUN2 pins.
-Pulling either of these pins below 1.2V shuts down the main control loop for that controller.
-Pulling both pins low disables both controllers and most internal circuits, including the INTVCC regulator.
-Releasing either RUN pin allows an internal 0.5μA current to pull up the pin and enable that controller.
+The three channels of the LTC3853 can be independently shut down using the RUN1, RUN2 and RUN3 pins.
+Pulling any of these pins below 1.2V shuts down the main control loop for that controller.
+Pulling all pins low disables all three controllers and most internal circuits, including the INTV ${CC}$ regulator.
+Releasing any RUN pin allows an internal 0.5 μ A current to pull up the pin and enable that controller.
 Alternatively, the RUN pin may be externally pulled up or driven directly by logic.
-Be careful not to exceed the Absolute Maximum Rating of 6V on this pin.
+Be careful not to exceed the absolute maximum rating of 6V on this pin.

-The start-up of each controller's output voltage $V{OUT}$ is controlled by the voltage on the TK/SS1 and TK/SS2 pins.
-When the voltage on the TK/SS pin is less than the 0.8V internal reference, the LTC3850 regulates the VFR voltage to the TK/SS pin voltage instead of the 0.8V reference.
+The start-up of each controller's output voltage V{OUT} is controlled by the voltage on the TK/SS1, TK/SS2 and TK/SS3 pins.
+When the voltage on the TK/SS pin is less than the 0.8V internal reference, the LTC3853 regulates the V{FR} voltage to the TK/SS pin voltage instead of the 0.8V reference.
 This allows the TK/SS pin to be used to program a soft-start by connecting an external capacitor from the TK/SS pin to SGND.
 An internal 1.3μA pull-up current charges this capacitor, creating a voltage ramp on the TK/SS pin.
-As the TK/SS voltage rises linearly from 0V to 0.8V (and beyond), the output voltage $V{OLIT}$ rises smoothly from zero to its final value.
-Alternatively the TK/SS pin can be used to cause the start-up of $V{OUT}$ to "track" that of another supply.
+As the TK/SS voltage rises linearly from 0V to 0.8V (and beyond), the output voltage V{OLIT} rises smoothly from zero to its final value.
+Alternatively the TK/SS pin can be used to cause the start-up of V{OUT} to "track" that of another supply.
 Typically, this requires connecting to the TK/SS pin an external resistor divider from the other supply to ground (see the Applications Information section).
-When the corresponding RUN pin is pulled low to disable a controller, or when INTVCC drops below its undervoltage lockout threshold of 3V, the TK/SS pin is pulled low by an internal MOSFET.
-When in undervoltage lockout, both controllers are disabled and the external MOSFETs are held off.
+When the corresponding RUN pin is pulled low to disable a controller, or when $INTV{CC}$ drops below its undervoltage lockout threshold of 3.35V, the TK/SS pin is pulled low by an internal MOSFET.
+When in undervoltage lockout, all controllers are disabled and the external MOSFETs are held off.

-Light Load Current Operation (Burst Mode Operation, Pulse-Skipping, or Continuous Conduction)
+Light Load Current Operation (Burst Mode Operation, Pulse Skipping or Continuous Conduction)